atrac17/Integer_Video_Modes/README.md

 ## <summary1><b>MiSTer.ini Information</b></summary1>

-- The default resolution for the MiSTer.ini should always be 720p.
+- The default display resolution for the MiSTer.ini should always be 720p.
 When generating a pre-configured MiSTer.ini this will be the default.

 - Unless stated below, the default MiSTer.ini settings for each core will be vscale_mode=1 and vsync_adjust=2.
 When generating a pre-configured MiSTer.ini they will have the option to configure vsync_adjust.